ILIAS-eLearning/ILIAS/tests/README.md

 - **S** elf-validating
 - **T** imely

+Following the FIRST principles, tests are independent and do not rely on other tests to be processed.
+This makes it independent in which order tests are performed.
+Furthermore, the performance of the entire test suite is kept at a level that makes it possible to make sensible use of the suite and to run it as often as possible without long waiting times.
+The FIRST principles makes tests reliable for developers and always delivers the same result (no flickering tests).
+Because the tests themselves verify the result, there are no manual steps to verify the tests.

 <a name="fast"></a>
 #### Fast
 Keep the unit tests as fast as possible.
 They will be run multiple times a day